sashkoristov/FCEditor/Readme.md

 ## Support

-If you need any additional information, please do not hesitate to contact sashko@dps.uibk.ac.at.
+If you need any additional information, please do not hesitate to contact me.